Aliases for MRPS35 Gene

 Previous GeneCards Identifiers for MRPS35 Gene

 Mammalian mitochondrial ribosomal proteins are encoded by nuclear genes and help in protein synthesis within the mitochondrion.
 Mitochondrial ribosomes (mitoribosomes) consist of a small 28S subunit and a large 39S subunit.
 They have an estimated 75% protein to rRNA composition compared to prokaryotic ribosomes, where this ratio is reversed.
 Another difference between mammalian mitoribosomes and prokaryotic ribosomes is that the latter contain a 5S rRNA.
 Among different species, the proteins comprising the mitoribosome differ greatly in sequence, and sometimes in biochemical properties, which prevents easy recognition by sequence homology.
 This gene encodes a 28S subunit protein that has had confusing nomenclature in the literature.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene.
 Pseudogenes corresponding to this gene are found on chromosomes 3p, 5q, and 10q. [provided by RefSeq, Jul 2010]

 GeneCards Summary for MRPS35 Gene

 MRPS35 (Mitochondrial Ribosomal Protein S35) is a Protein Coding gene.
-Among its related pathways are Mitochondrial translation and Organelle biogenesis and maintenance.
-GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
+Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.